mnemnion/ax/commentary on ax.md

 It is overloading, however.
 [1 + a] would be [[1] +*[a]], and *a crashes.
 But it doesn't say [1 + a], does it.

 Arguably, our symbol definitions, despite being English, are equivalent to the pseudocode.
-And indeed our generalized rules, being only one reduction longer, are shorter, line for line,  than the pseudocode plus the operator expansions.
+And indeed our generalized rules, being only one reduction longer, are shorter, line for line,  than the pseudocode plus the reductions.
 Not counting brackets, Nock uses seven symbols, overloads one, and has four variables.
 We use six symbols, no overloading, five variables, and need an extra symbol to define our extra operator.

-We also have the demonstrations, of course.
+We also have the expansions, or will.
 Which I feel add a certain esprit to the spec.

 It is a little confusing, if conventional, that 'a' is either an atom or a cell, while 'n' is definitely an atom and definitely not the other sort of noun.
 I trust the reader to follow along, and using "a" for atom and "b c d e", while cool, would add impedence to both understanding the Ax spec per se and comparing it to the Nock spec.